-They say knowledge is power, and that’s certainly accurate when it comes to your air conditioner.
-While challenging repairs are best left to experts, it’s helpful to have a rudimentary understanding of your air conditioner and how to solve common AC issues.
+They say knowledge is power, and that’s undoubtedly the truth when talking about your air conditioner.
+While complicated repairs are best left to experts, it’s helpful to have a basic understanding of your air conditioner and how to solve general AC issues.

-Understanding how your AC works and the typical problems it faces can empower you to fix little problems without needing to call an HVAC specialist every time.
-This not only saves you money on minor service calls, but understanding when to contact a professional can help prevent small issues from escalating into major repairs.
+Understanding how your AC works and the common problems it faces can empower you to handle little problems without needing to call an HVAC specialist every time.
+This not only saves you money on minor service calls, but knowing when to call a professional can help prevent small issues from escalating into major repairs.

-Your AC is a fundamental component of your home comfort.
-Because of that, you should always err on the side of caution and call a NATE-certified specialist for air conditioning repair in Reinholds if you're uncertain about any aspect of your air conditioning system’s operation or maintenance.
+Your AC is an important component of your home comfort.
+Because of that, you should always err on the side of caution and call a NATE-certified professional for air conditioning repair in Reinholds if you're not sure about any aspect of your air conditioner's operation or maintenance.

-Here are a few of the frequent questions people ask our experts about their air conditioners:
+Here are a few of the typical questions people ask our experts about their air conditioners:

-1. How Do I Clean an Air Conditioner?
+1. What Is the Best Way to Clean an Air Conditioner?

-Cleaning your AC is an effective way to make sure it works efficiently, and potentially could extend the life of your unit.
+Cleaning an air conditioner is a smart way to make sure it works efficiently, and very well could extend the life of your unit.

 The most significant action you can take on your own is to swap out the air filter in your air conditioner.
-The filter traps dust, pollen, pet hair and other debris, and removes those particulates from the air circulating throughout your home.
-If your AC filter becomes plugged, the air conditioner has to work harder than it really should in order to force air through the filter.
-A clean filter removes the airborne debris while still allowing air to flow easily through the system.
+The filter catches dust, pollen, pet hair and other debris, and removes those contaminants from the air circulating inside your home.
+If your AC filter becomes clogged, the air conditioner has to work harder than it ought to in order to move air through the filter.
+A clean filter traps the airborne debris while still enabling air to flow efficiently through the system.

-Replacement filters are sold at most major home improvement stores, hardware stores or can be bought from your local HVAC professional.
-A good way to make sure you get the correct filter is to look at your old one before you head out for the store, taking care to write down the size of the filter.
-If you’re not familiar with filters, it’s also a smart idea to note the filtration level of the current filter if you are trying to buy something similar.
+Replacement filters are available at most major home improvement stores, hardware stores or can be ordered from your local HVAC specialist.
+A good way to make sure you get the correct filter is to look at your old one before you go shopping, taking care to write down the size of the filter.
+If you’re not familiar with filters, it’s also a smart idea to note the filtration level of the current filter if you are hoping to buy something similar.

-For detailed service of your air conditioner, contact the experienced professionals like the crew at County Line Mechanical LLC to do regular maintenance on your AC.
-They’ll examine your system, clean or lubricate parts that need cleaning and look for worn-out parts and potential issues.
+For thorough service of your air conditioner, contact the skilled professionals like the crew at County Line Mechanical LLC to do scheduled maintenance on your system.
+They’ll examine your system, clean or lubricate parts that need it and look for worn-out parts and potential trouble.

-2. How Do I Clean Air Conditioner Coils?
+2. How Should I Clean the Air Conditioner Coils?

-In addition to ensuring your indoor AC unit is functioning efficiently, it’s necessary to tend to your outdoor unit.
-Cleaning the coils on the outside unit of your AC is a quick way to improve its efficiency and can extend the life of your entire system.
+In addition to making certain that your indoor AC unit is working efficiently, it’s necessary to tend to your outdoor unit.
+Cleaning the coils on the outside unit of your AC is a quick way to boost its efficiency and can extend the life of your entire system.

-The coils, which are attached to extensions called fins, are used to release heat from the refrigerant into the cooler air outside.
-This cools the refrigerant, which then goes back inside your home so it can absorb more heat from the air within your home.
-Cleansing the fins and the coils can help them release heat more effectively.
+The coils, which are attached to extensions called fins, are used to release heat from the refrigerant into the outside air.
+This lowers the temperature of the refrigerant, which then goes back into your home so it can soak up more heat from the air within your home.
+Washing the fins and the coils is a way to help them release heat more easily.

 To clean your air conditioner’s fins and coil:

-1) First, turn off power to the outdoor unit.
-It’s best to flip off the the on/off switch, instead of turning the thermostat off.
+1) First, shut down power to the outdoor unit.
+It’s best to flip off the the on/off switch, as opposed to turning the thermostat off.

-2) Take off the top of the outdoor AC so you can enter the interior of the unit.
-Then, being careful not to strain any cords or attachments, safely move the top to the side.
+2) Lift off the top of the outdoor AC so you can access the insides of the unit.
+Then, being cautious not to stress any cords or attachments, safely set the top to the side.

-3) Apply a cleaning solution on the fins, starting at the top and working down.
-Commercial coil cleaners are available and commonly found in both the canned aerosol spray from as well as brands foaming solutions that are sprayed on with an attachment to your garden hose.
+3) Spray a cleaning solution on the fins, first at the top and then working your way down.
+Commercial coil cleaners are on the market and commonly found in both the canned aerosol spray from as well as brands foaming solutions that are sprayed on with an attachment to your garden hose.

 4) Follow directions on the product to apply.
-For most cleaners, it's advised that you spray the product on, let the cleaner soak in for a short period of time to dissolve the grime and then carefully spray it off with a garden hose.
-Be careful not to spray really hard, because that could damage the coils or fins!
+For most products, it's recommended that you spray the product on, let the cleaner soak in for a small period of time to attack the grime and then gently spray it off with a garden hose.
+Be careful not to spray too hard, because that could harm the coils or fins!

-5) Secure the top back on the unit and then wait for the unit to dry before turning it back on.
+5) Secure the top back on the unit and then wait for the unit to dry before turning the power back on.

-The life span of an air conditioner changes depending on the type of unit, its quality, how often it's maintained and how much it's used.
-However, experts say you should start getting ready for air conditioner replacement after about 12-15 years.
+The life span of an air conditioner depends on the type of unit, its quality, if maintained and how much it's used.
+That said, experts say you should start thinking about air conditioner replacement after about 12-15 years.

-One of the best ways to get maximum value from your air conditioner is through AC conditioner maintenance.
-Maintenance service from County Line Mechanical LLC includes cleaning and inspecting the machinery, as well as putting in a new filter and mending any worn-out or broken parts.
+One of the best ways to get the most mileage out of your air conditioner is through regular conditioner maintenance.
+Maintenance service from County Line Mechanical LLC features cleaning and inspecting the machinery, as well as changing out the dirty filter and repairing any worn-out or broken parts.
 To keep your unit operating a long time, call us today to schedule air conditioning maintenance in Reinholds.